-Rethinking (Art) History (without Reaching a Conclusion)by Daniel Baumann
+Rethinking (Art) History (without Reaching a Conclusion)

 It is not a coincidence if Adolf Wölfli’s work ends up at the Kunstmuseum Bern.1 In that city, you could find a community—curator Harald Szeemann; curator of the Paul Klee Foundation Jürgen Glaesemer; art historian Elka Spoerri and her husband the psychiatrist and professor Theodor Spoerri; artists like Bernhard Luginbühl, Meret Oppenheim, and Markus Raetz; art dealer Toni Gerber—convinced that Wölfli’s oeuvre, and not just his, had to be considered art and should therefore be housed in an art museum.